Matt Gillies: Leicester City

 Leicester continued to improve under Gillies and the following season, they finished 6th in the league, the club's highest league finish since finishing league runners-up in 1928–29.
-The club also reached the 1961 FA Cup Final in which they faced a Tottenham Hotspur side chasing the double.
-Gillies made the sensational decision to drop striker Ken Leek who had scored in every round of Leicester's cup run due to his drinking problems.
-In the final itself Len Chalmers received an injury early in the game and had to hobble for the remaining 70 minutes or so, meaning Leicester were effectively down to 10 men and Leicester went down 2–0 as Tottenham clinched the double.
+The club also reached the 1961 FA Cup final in which they faced a Tottenham Hotspur side chasing the double.
+Gillies made the sensational decision to drop striker Ken Leek, who had scored in every round of Leicester's cup run, due to his drinking problems.
+In the final itself Len Chalmers received an injury early in the game and had to hobble for the remaining 70 minutes or so, meaning Leicester were effectively down to ten men, and Leicester lost 2–0 as Tottenham clinched the double.
 Though this did mean Leicester had qualified for Europe for the first time in their history.
-The club were knocked out in the first round of the European Cup Winners' Cup though 3–1 on aggregate to eventual winners Atlético Madrid after beating Glenavon 7–3 on aggregate in the preliminary round.
+The club were knocked out in the first round of the European Cup Winners' Cup though, losing 3–1 on aggregate to eventual winners Atlético Madrid after beating Glenavon 7–3 on aggregate in the preliminary round.

-Two seasons later, in 1962–63, in what is considered Gillies' and often the club's peak, Leicester remarkably chased the double themselves, not only did they reach the FA Cup Final but they also sat top of the First Division with just 5 games to go.
-The worst winter for 2 decades led to a plethora of games being postponed.
-During these postponements Leicester quietly climbed the league in a then club record 18 match unbeaten run earning them the nickname in the national press of "the ice-kings".
-On Tuesday, 16 April 1963, 37,000 fans saw Leicester beat Manchester United 4–3 at Filbert Street, with Denis Law and Ken Keyworth both netting hat-tricks (Law's hat-trick included an "outrageous bicycle kick" and Keyworth's was scored in just 6 minutes) to send Leicester top of the league.
-However, injuries, possibly feigned in precaution of the upcoming FA Cup final took their toll and Leicester's depleted squad gained just a single point from their remaining 5 games to slip down to 4th, then to add to the disappointment lost the FA Cup final 3–1 to the Manchester United side they'd beaten just a month earlier.
+Two seasons later, in 1962–63, in what is considered Gillies' and often the club's peak, Leicester remarkably chased the double themselves, not only did they reach the FA Cup final but they also sat top of the First Division with just five games to go.
+The worst winter for two decades led to a plethora of games being postponed.
+During these postponements Leicester quietly climbed the league in a then club record eighteen-match unbeaten run earning them the nickname in the national press of "the ice-kings".
+On Tuesday, 16 April 1963, 37,000 fans saw Leicester beat Manchester United 4–3 at Filbert Street, with Denis Law and Ken Keyworth both netting hat-tricks (Law's hat-trick included an "outrageous bicycle kick" and Keyworth's was scored in just six minutes) to send Leicester top of the league.
+However, injuries, possibly feigned in precaution of the upcoming FA Cup final took their toll and Leicester's depleted squad gained just a single point from their remaining five games to slip down to 4th, then to add to the disappointment lost the FA Cup final 3–1 to the Manchester United side they had beaten just a month earlier.